AhmedKabbary/QShare/README.md

 # QShare

-Local network file sharing tool built with .NET Core
+.NET CLI tool for local network file sharing

 > Receiver doesn't have to install qshare or any other 3rd party application (just a web browser).